intel/edge-developer-kit-reference-scripts/usecases/ai/microservices/text-generation/vllm/README.md

 ```

 ### 5. Run the OpenVINO VLLM container
-By default, on the container launch, it
+  > By default, using -p xxxx:xxxx in docker run exposes the container ports externally on all network interfaces.
+To restrict access to localhost only, use -p 127.0.0.1:xxxx:xxxx instead.
 * **CPU**
 ```bash
 docker run -it --rm \